-I wanted to create a sock design with the leftover Koigu Yarn from my Kentia Wrap project.
-It’s 100% merino.
-I figured the yarn would be lovely for bed socks.
-I get such cold feet and hands in the colder months.
+Day 1 – I created a sock design with the leftover Koigu yarn from my Kentia Wrap project.
+It’s 100% merino and would be lovely for bed socks.
+I get cold feet and hands in the colder months.

 When playing around with simple stitches for my sock’s leg, I chose to do a panel of seed stitches.

 I knitted 12 stitches of seed stitch in the middle with 10 stitches on either side done in knit stitches, on the sock’s front and back.
 It created a panel I thought would look more interesting.
 It didn’t.
 I knew that more complicated stitch patterns like the fish scales in the Pomatomus design wouldn’t show up the stripes.

 The colors of the Koigu yarn were getting lost in the seed stitch section.
 I wanted to see all the colors of their hand-painted beauty.
 Next time I knit, I’ll rip back to the cuff and the seed stitch panel and start again.